 On the way there and while Kent was in filling the prescriptions, the pain came back!

 I started doing my breathing again and praying more, and tried not to panic since I was stuck in the van again and couldn't try much to get comfortable.
 Next I felt something move inside me on the left side, just a little urnk.
 (Like that professional word?)
-I'm assuming a little stone moved just touch, because although it was still hurting as Kent came back with the meds and a bottled water so I could pop the meds quickly and hopefully get them to start working, within a few minutes, before they even could've done anything, the pain stopped again.
+I'm assuming a little stone moved just a touch, because although it was still hurting as Kent came back with the meds and a water so I could pop the meds quickly and hopefully get them to start working, within a few minutes, before they even could've done anything, the pain stopped again.

 That was about 11:00 pm and it hasn't been back since.
-Ever.
+EVER.
 Weird, right?!

 So that's probably more than you cared to know about my little issue the other night.

 It's all pretty weird, but the only theory I can come up with is that I had a fairly mild UTI which I caught early and helped take care of with the cod liver oil/butter oil, probiotics, D-Mannose, and probiotic foods.
 And I must have had a small stone that finally shifted (the urnk I felt) and I either passed it without knowing, or it's still coming… (???!!!)

 Has anything like this ever happened to you?
 What are YOUR tips for how to get rid of a UTI fast and hopefully without drugs?

 I've never been a patient in my life except for when I had our 4 kids, so this was all new for me.
 I didn't like it (and our little trip was probably expensive too, can't wait for that bill), so it makes me want to take good care of myself and our family all the more.

 Surely you know someone who needs to know how to get rid of a UTI fast and without drugs, will you please share this post with them and also on social media?
 Thank you!